PhD Scholarships at the UKRI Centre for Doctoral Training in Foundational Artificial Intelligence

-Our Foundational AI CDT addresses the national need for AI workers by training researchers capable of advancing core AI algorithms.
+Our CDT addresses the national need for AI workers by training researchers capable of advancing core AI algorithms.
 These graduates will help shape the social, scientific and economic landscape through scientific breakthroughs and the creation of companies on the basis of novel AI technology.
 In forging AI creators, we will therefore encourage students to look beyond Computer Science and be open to interaction with other scientists researching intelligence.

 A key research objective of CDT students is to make new algorithms for next-generation AI technologies by incorporating more knowledge about the real-world and human culture into the AI agents themselves.
 Such machines will be able to offer unparalleled insights into our data-rich world and provide us with transparent and interpretable explanations.

 A unique aspect of the CDT is to give students the deep technical skills they require to be leading researchers in AI and also the skills to be a deep tech entrepreneur.